On the Dualizability of Fusion 2-Categories: Preliminaries

 Let us now assume that $\mathds{k}$ is a perfect field, and that $\mathfrak{C}$ is a locally separable compact semisimple tensor 2-category.
 It was shown in \cite{D4} that every locally separable compact semisimple 2-category $\mathfrak{C}$-module 2-category is equivalent to the 2-category of modules over an algebra $A$ in $\mathfrak{C}$.
 However, just as in the decategorified setting \cite{DSPS13}, not all algebras in $\mathfrak{C}$ are well-behaved.
 More precisely, we are specifically interested in algebras for which the associated 2-categories of modules and bimodules are still compact semisimple.
 As explained in \cite{D7}, this is precisely achieved by the following refinement of the notion of an algebra.

-\begin{Definition} An algebra $A$ in a compact semisimple tensor 2-category is called separable if its multiplication 1-morphism $m:A\Box A\rightarrow A$ has a right adjoint $m^*$ as an $A$-$A$-bimodule 1-morphism, and the counit $\epsilon_A$ of this adjunction admits a splitting $\gamma_A$ as a 2-morphism of $A$-$A$-bimodules. \end{Definition}
+\begin{Definition} An algebra $A$ in a compact semisimple tensor 2-category is called separable if its multiplication 1-morphism $m:A\Box A\rightarrow A$ has a right adjoint $m^*$ as an $A$-$A$-bimodule 1-morphism, and the counit $\epsilon_A$ of this adjunction admits a splitting $\gamma_A$ as a 2-morphism of $A$-$A$-bimodules.\footnote{Every separable algebra is a 3-condensation monad in the sense of \cite{GJF}.
+In fact, we expect that every 3-condensation monad in a compact semisimple tensor 2-category is equivalent to a separable algebra in the 3-category of 3-condensation monads and condensation bimodules.} \end{Definition}

 We can now introduce a class of module 2-categories, which is particularly manageable.

 \begin{Definition} A compact semisimple left $\mathfrak{C}$-module 2-category $\mathfrak{M}$ is separable if it is equivalent to the left $\mathfrak{C}$-module 2-category $\mathbf{Mod}_{\mathfrak{C}}(A)$ of right $A$-modules over a separable algebra $A$ in $\mathfrak{C}$. \end{Definition}